BoltzExchange/boltz-backend/docs/api.md

 - `timeoutBlockHeight`: block height at which the Reverse Swap will be cancelled
 - `onchainAmount`: amount of satoshis or litoshis that will be locked up by Boltz

-The Boltz backend also supports a different Reverse Swap protocol that requires an invoice for the miner fees to be paid before the actual hold `invoice` of the Reverse Swap is revealed.
-The response object will contain `minerFeeInvoice` instead of `invoice`.
-Once that `minerFeeInvoice` is paid, Boltz will send the event `minerfee.paid` alongside the hold `invoice`.
+The Boltz backend also supports a different Reverse Swap protocol that requires an invoice for the miner fees to be paid before the actual hold `invoice` of the Reverse Swap.
+The response object will also contain `minerFeeInvoice`.
+Once that `minerFeeInvoice` is paid, Boltz will send the event `minerfee.paid` and when the actual hold `invoice` is paid, the onchain coins will be sent.

 **Examples:**